winduum/winduum-docs/docs/docs/ui/control.md

 # Control Group

-You can group inputs into groups and combine them with other components like [Button](/docs/ui/button)
+You can group controls into groups and combine them with other components like [Button](/docs/ui/button)

 <iframe onload="this.style.visibility = 'visible';" src="/examples/ui/input/group.html"></iframe>